oliverde8/MPDedicatedServerBundle/README.md

 * Add event & hooks to the jquery plugin
 * Make the jquery plugin more configurable
 * Add missing data to the api return json.
+* Get chat lines
+* Improve cache so that only 1 call can be made to the dedicated at a time.